midspooj/pb226-de-miniproject-3/README.md

 ## Displaying the Summary Stats

 - The summary statistics are returned as a DataFrame.
-You can uncomment the lines to print them if needed.

 #   Results
 The summary statistics generated are as follows: